rosros98/facial-expression-prediction/README.txt

 - Landmarks are used to compute:
   - **Global Euclidean distances** (macro-expressions)
   - **Local Euclidean distances** (micro-expressions)
-- These distances define the feature space used for training the models
+- These distances define the feature space used to train the models

+---

 ## Dataset Information

 The folder **`Dataset CK+`** already contains the datasets required for both:

 - the **classifier**
 - the **regressor**

-Therefore, it is possible to **run the code directly starting from step 12**, without regenerating the entire dataset pipeline.
+This means the project can be executed **directly starting from step 12**, without regenerating the entire dataset pipeline.

+---

 ## Code Execution Order

-To generate the complete dataset and train the models from scratch, the scripts should be executed in the following order:
+To generate the full dataset and train the models from scratch, execute the scripts in the following order:

 1. `landmarks_csv`
 2. `distances_csv`